Learn about sensitivity labels

 Protect content in containers such as sites and groups when you enable the capability to use sensitivity labels with Microsoft Teams, Microsoft 365 groups, and SharePoint sites.

 You can't configure protection settings for groups and sites until you enable this capability.
 This label configuration doesn't result in documents or emails being automatically labeled but instead, the label settings protect content by controlling access to the container where content can be stored.
-These settings include privacy settings, external user access and external sharing, and access from unmanaged devices.
+These settings include privacy settings, external user access and external sharing, access from unmanaged devices, private teams discoverability, and sharing controls for channels.

 Apply the label automatically to files and emails, or recommend a label.
 Choose how to identify sensitive information that you want labeled, and the label can be applied automatically, or you can prompt users to apply the label that you recommend with a policy tip.
 If you recommend a label, you can customize the prompt but the following example shows the automatically generated text: